nurdwerks/storymaker/Characters/Character Profile_ Lord Cromwell.md

 - **The Manipulation:** He tries to force Angelica to become a figurehead Queen—one who waves from the balcony while he rules from the shadows.

 - **The Failure:** He underestimates Angelica’s **Pride**.
 He thinks she wants safety; she wants change.
-When he blocks **Lisbet’s** warning about the Red Wedding, he inadvertently pushes Angelica into the arms of the Rebellion.
+When he blocks **Lisbet’s** warning about the Obsidian Banquet, he inadvertently pushes Angelica into the arms of the Rebellion.

-- **The Red Wedding:** Cromwell is present at the banquet.
+- **The Obsidian Banquet:** Cromwell is present at the banquet.
 He sits quietly, eating soup while the massacre happens.
 He does not flinch when Leo dies.
 He simply checks a name off in his book.
 This absolute lack of reaction horrifies **Kaelen** more than Grey’s violence.

 ### Book 4: The Stone Season — **_The Irrelevant Man_**